rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

 Package Index (PyPI) <https://pypi.org/>`__.
 This can be done using the :command:`pip` command, via

-.. substitution-prompt:: bash
+.. prompt:: bash

    pip install pygyre

 If PyGYRE is already installed, you can upgrade to a more-recent version via

-.. substitution-prompt:: bash
+.. prompt:: bash

    pip install --upgrade pygyre